3.2.5 The 1980s: ecological problems on a global scale

 (a) The hole in the ozone layer

 In the upper atmosphere around the earth is a layer of a chemical called ozone.
 This has the effect of reducing the extent to which ultraviolet rays from the sun reach the earth’s surface.
 Such rays cause cancer in humans and other animals.
 In 1985, British scientists discovered that, each year in the early spring, a hole in the ozone layer opens up over Antarctica, before closing again in the summer.
-This means there is a thinning of ozone each year over southern parts of Chile, Argentina, Aotearoa New Zealand and Australia.
+This means there is a thinning of ozone each year over southern parts of Chile, Argentina, Aotearoa New Zealand and Australia.1.
 This means, in turn, that people and other animals in these countries are at increased risk of skin cancers, and indeed rates of such cancers are high in them.
-The ozone hole was recognized to have been caused by use of certain chemicals in industrial products, especially chlorofluoro-carbons (CFCs) in fridges and aerosol cans.
-In some years, depending on weather conditions, there is similar but much smaller-scale ozone depletion also over the Arctic.
+The ozone hole was recognized as having been caused by use of certain chemicals in industrial products, especially chlorofluoro-carbons (CFCs) in fridges and aerosol cans.
+In some years, depending on weather conditions, there is similar but much smaller-scale ozone depletion also over the Arctic.2

 International response to the discovery of this global ecological problem was, it seems now, astonishingly rapid and impressive.
 Negotiations beginning in 1985 led to signing of an international treaty in 1987, called the Montreal Protocol, in which all countries agreed to the phasing out of the chemicals believed to be causing the problem.
 Since then, emissions of those chemicals have dropped greatly and there is beginning to be evidence of a reduction in the ozone hole.
 However this is not expected to close fully until towards the end of the twenty-first century.